 Coverage options vary depending on the size and value of your collection.
 When there is a small amount worth a few thousand dollars, you can be covered simply via a rider on a homeowners insurance policy.

 Blanket coverage is often the best choice for collections with many items.
 One example is a baseball card collection in which individual pieces may not be terribly valuable but the collection as a whole is.

 Some policies, usually purchased for more expensive collections, require that each item be scheduled, appraised and documented ahead of time.
 Carriers also offer the ability to mix and match a blanket policy with higher-value items scheduled separately.

 Request an Appointment with V.F.
-McNeil Insurance or Call (203) 481-2684 to speak with an insurance agent with any questions you may have about insurance in Connecticut, including insurance for valuable articles.
+McNeil Insurance or Call (203) 481-2684 to speak with an insurance agent.
+We can answer your questions about getting insurance in Connecticut, including insurance for valuable articles.